couchbase/build-infra/ansible/windows/couchbase-server/README.md

 # PREREQUISITES

-This playbook likely requires at least Ansible 2.3.0.
-However it currently fails with Ansible 2.4.0 due to win_get_url.
+This playbook seems to work with Ansible 2.5.0.
+It may not work with earlier versions.

 The remote Windows server needs to be ready for Ansible remote control; see README.txt in the parent directory.